maurizioattanasi/maurizioattanasi.github.io/_posts/2020-12-10-dotnet-core-microservice-centralized-logging.md

   }
 ```

-Tons of articles and tutorials can explain how to set up and use Serilog, and the focus of this note is not about Serilog, but exploring some possible scenarios for **centralized structured logging**.
-The example provided is perfect for a single (or very few) applications running on a *On-Premise* machine.
+Tons of articles and tutorials can explain how to set up and use Serilog, and the focus of this note is not about it, but exploring some possible scenarios for **centralized structured logging**.
+The example provided is perfect for a single, or very few applications running on a *On-Premise* machine.

 It provides a **Console Logging**